WELCOME, I’M YOUR GUIDE, KATE.

 vegetables and avocado on crostini, healthy food

-Definition of “Bad” Eating Habits
+Definition of “Bad” or “Unhealthy” Eating Habits

-“Bad” eating habits means consistently eating foods that have minimal nutrients and contribute most to disease (a.k.a. unhealthy foods), and eating more calories than your body needs.
-There are many reasons for bad eating habits, which I will explain in a bit.
+“Bad” eating habits includes consistently eating foods that have minimal nutrients and contribute most to disease (a.k.a. unhealthy foods).
+It also means eating for other reasons besides hunger.
+For example, eating to self-soothe, stress eating, boredom snacking, etc.

 Examples of unhealthy foods are: